 In the example below, four columns and three rows, in total twelve cells, were merged for the Address multi-line text widget.

 To remove a widget, select its cell and click Remove on the widget’s setting page.
+In version 10 and later, you can also open the Edit widget menu in the SpreadsheetConverter ribbon and remove the widget there.

 If the cell still isn’t empty, it may contain a default value or a comment.
 Right-click in the cell and select Clear Contents from the menu to clear the cell.